john-baxter/Bites-game/README.md

 The project currently has the following features:
 - The game is playable using a simple text-based interface in the Command Line
 - 2 to 5 players can play at a time
-- Standard food tokens and wine used for the trail
+- Standard food tokens, wine and chocolate used for the trail
 - Standard ant colours used
 - Players can collect food from the anthill
 - Multiple options for anthill filling.
 The players may choose one or have the game randomly select one for them.